gosquared/gosquared-official-wordpress/readme.txt

   - Use live chat to engage with visitors in the moment.
   - Gather feedback from website visitors that you'd never otherwise see.
   - Intelligently nudge visitors to specific pages based on their behaviour and activity.
+  - Provide customer support with your team from a centralised Inbox.

-Convert more customers with GoSquared Automation.
+Convert and nurture customers with GoSquared Automation.
+  - Use email and in-app messages to build onboarding.
+  - Automate messages and follow up based on each user's behaviour.
+  - Engage with leads in-product, rather than via cold email or over the phone.
+  - Drive upsells at the perfect time.
+  - Provide relevant customer support.
+  - Engage with customers to drive loyalty.
   - Connect your Gravity Forms to collect powerful lead analytics for every prospect.

-  - Automate messages and follow up based on each user's behaviour.
+Personalise your customer's experience and increase sales with GoSquared Customer Data Hub.
+  - Find the actions people are taking in your app.
+Track every event triggered by every user, in real-time.
+  - Segment users easily, save and build groups such as "Latest Signups", "New Customers", or "Users likely to Churn".
+  - View a unified profile - single customer view, combining activity across all devices, and information from external tools.

 == Installation ==